 May I fax or e-mail my application?

-If I want to discuss my topic or the records I propose to use, whom do I contact?
+When I am ready to discuss my research topic and the records I propose to use, whom do I contact?

 When will I learn if my application is successful?